 Bearded dragons will begin to breed at somewhere between fifteen to nineteen months of age or around 400 grams.
 The female bearded dragon’s abdomen will expand quite noticeably when carrying eggs and you may see the bumps in her stomach from the shape of the eggs.

-Pregnant (gravid) females should be provided with the box in which they can lay eggs.
-The egg laying box should be at least 18 inches in depth and 24 inches long.
+Pregnant (gravid) females should be provided with a box in which they can lay eggs.
+The egg-laying box should be at least 18 inches in depth and 24 inches long.
 It’s also a good idea to fill the egg lying box with topsoil or peat moss.
 Failure to provide female bearded dragons with egg laying boxes can cause egg-binding and will result in death for them.

 The eggs can be removed for incubation once the bearded dragon finishes laying them.
 Hoovabators are commonly used and can be purchased from any local pet store.
 The temperature inside the incubator should remain between 83.5- 85 deg F throughout incubation with a hatching time of about sixty days.

 There is more danger of losing a clutch if the temp is too high than being too cold.
 Watch those temps.
 Incubators need to be in a room that is climate controlled to be set at the same temperature.
 If the temperature in the room rises, so does the temperature in the incubator.

 Vermiculite or Canadian Sphagnum Peat Moss make excellent incubation mediums.
 The Vermiculite should always be kept moist and not wet.
 The Vermiculite should also have a slight indent, and the eggs should be placed within the indent.
 Make sure that the top half of the bearded dragon eggs always remain exposed.